-The following table presents information regarding the Company's income tax benefit recognized for the three months ended March 31, 2023 and 2022:
+The following table presents information regarding the Company's income tax expense (benefit) recognized for the three months ended March 31, 2024 and 2023:

-T Three Months Ended March 31,
+Three Months Ended March 31,

-202 23 2022
+2024 2023

-Benefit from income taxes \$ (131) \$ (2,773)
+Provision for (benefit from) income taxes \$ 8,909 \$ (131)

-Effective tax rate 0.7% 17.5%
+Effective tax rate 24.3 % 0.7 %

-The benefit from income taxes in the three months ended March 31, 2023 reflects the tax benefit of the current year loss.
-The tax benefit for the three months ended March 31, 2023 was impacted by discrete nondeductible costs associated with the debt extinguishment, partially offset by excess tax benefits related to stock compensation.
-The tax benefit for the three months ended March 31, 2022 was significantly impacted by discrete nondeductible transaction costs and partially offset by excess tax benefits related to stock compensation.
+The provision for income taxes for the three months ended March 31, 2024 reflects the estimated annual effective tax rate as adjusted for discrete excess tax benefits from stock-based compensation awards.
+The provision for income taxes for the three months ended March 31, 2023 was impacted by discrete nondeductible costs associated with the debt extinguishment that occurred in the three months ended March 31, 2023, partially offset by discrete excess tax benefits related to stock-based compensation awards.
+The nondeductible costs from the debt extinguishment that occurred in the three months ended March 31, 2023, partially offset by discrete excess tax benefits related to stock-based compensation awards.
+The nondeductible costs from the debt extinguishment that occurred in the three months ended March 31, 2023, partially offset by discrete excess tax benefits related to stock-based compensation awards.
+The nondeductible costs from the debt extinguishment that occurred in the three months ended March 31, 2023 were \$21,238.

 The Company provides a valuation allowance when it is more likely than not that deferred tax assets will not be realized.
 In determining the extent to which a valuation allowance for deferred tax assets is required, the Company evaluates all available evidence including projections of future taxable income, carry back opportunities, reversal of certain deferred tax liabilities, and other tax planning strategies.
-The Company has maintained a valuation allowance on the portion of its deferred tax assets that are not more likely than not to be realized due to tax limitation or other conditions as of March 31, 2023.
+The Company has maintained a valuation allowance on the portion of its deferred tax assets that are not more likely than not to be realized due to tax limitation or other conditions as of March 31, 2024.